owebeeone/anchorscad-core/README.md

 }
 ```

-# Multi-Material Models
+# Multi-Material and Multi-Part Models
-AnchorSCAD now supports [Multi-Material models](https://github.com/owebeeone/anchorscad/blob/master/docs/multi_material.md) using OpenScad's experimental lazy-union feature when exporting
+AnchorSCAD now supports [Multi-Material and Multi-Part models](https://github.com/owebeeone/anchorscad/blob/master/docs/multi_material.md) using OpenScad's experimental lazy-union feature when exporting 3mf files but will also generate STL files for each physical part.
-3mf files.
 All example created models will use materials "default" and "anchor".
 The anchor
-part of the model may be excluded from slicing if the part is configured appropriately.
+part of the model is considered "non physical" and may be excluded from slicing if the
+part is configured appropriately.
 See the
 [Multi-Material docs](https://github.com/owebeeone/anchorscad/blob/master/docs/multi_material.md) for more information.

 [See how to keep holes when composing shapes.](https://docs.google.com/document/d/1dzWQPXcKU3TKnAUiqt6m0hTi0N4WW7o3GempQX9IVjQ/edit?usp=sharing)